probe-lab/website/content.en/measurements/ipfsdht/_index.md

 ### DHT Server Software

 The Nebula crawler records the software agents announced by peers registered in the IPFS DHT.
 These peers act as DHT servers and record provider records pointing to content available from other peers in the network.

 {{< plotly json="../../plots/top-dhtserver-agents-latest.json" height="800px" >}}

 Note that the x-axis in the above plot is represented using a log scale, which emphasizes the relatively smaller  populations of software agents compared to the much larger use of Kubo (previously known as go-ipfs) within the DHT.

 ### Kubo Breakdown

+Kubo is the most prevelant software used for peers participating in the DHT.
+It adheres to a regular release cycle to introduces new features and improvements in performance, stability, and security.
+Measuring the distribution of Kubo versions provides insights into the adoption rate of new features and improvements and potential issues related to backward compatibility during protocol upgrades.

 {{< plotly json="../../plots/kubo-version-distribution-latest.json" height="800px" >}}